Head-Space

-One-shots

-Ready Player Morty

-In this special one-shot, the Rick and Morty of Dimension C-132 go to a Roy-type high school simulation planet that allows the player to accelerate their experiences straight to a diploma in just one day.
-Rick repeatedly kills Morty's character, forcing him to restart in more and more vicious (and sometimes illegal) high school experiences-until Morty does things the way Rick wants and finds himself on the brink of an intergalactic war.
-But ultimately Morty will be Morty, no matter what universe or scenario.
-Meanwhile, in a tribute to Freaky Friday, Jerry and Summer stumble upon one of Rick's unattended experiments and end up body-switching!
-Summer must find a way to get back into her body before her dad ruins her reputation or her mom rounds second base.

-The title and plot is a reference to the 2011 science fiction novel Ready Player One.

-Big Game (The Noble Pursuit of Fair Play)

-In this special one-shot, after being goaded into an argument with Season Two Jerry about the 'noble nature' of hunting, Rick C-137 takes Jerry and Morty Prime to the biggest Game in the Galaxy, where parents bet on their children as they fight to the death in a giant murdertorium!
-And Morty gets a front row seat (albeit as a contestant)!
-Will Rick save Morty in time to prevent him competing?
-Will Jerry manage to elude the space mob?
-Will Morty find love in the bowels of the arena before it's too late?
-Probably not.

 Development

-Speaking on his "writing stint" on Rick and Morty ahead of its March release in January 2016, in a non-spoiler interview with Paste Magazine, Tom Fowler revealed the arc would be inspired by the first season of Rick and Morty (having then not seen the second season), in particular "Rick Potion #9", and that as the veteran illustrator's writing debut, he would be "carte blanche to do anything, as long as you can come up with some kind of [a] scientific explanation that’s both coherently and comedically relevant" with one issue of Zac Gorman's run additionally providing inspiration for the three-issue arc:
+Speaking on his "writing stint" on Rick and Morty ahead of its March release in January 2016, in a non-spoiler interview with Paste Magazine, Tom Fowler revealed the arc would be inspired by the first season of Rick and Morty (having then not seen the second season), in particular "Rick Potion #9", and that as the veteran illustrator's writing debut, he would be "carte blanche to do anything, as long as you can come up with some kind of [a] scientific explanation that's both coherently and comedically relevant" with one issue of Zac Gorman's run additionally providing inspiration for the three-issue arc:

-In one issue of Zac [Gorman]’s that I read all the way through, they're in this alien death maze, and there's only enough charge in the portal gun to get one of them out.
+In one issue of Zac [Gorman]'s that I read all the way through, they're in this alien death maze, and there's only enough charge in the portal gun to get one of them out.
 Rick gives Morty some kind of excuse and shoves him through.
-Then there’s this beat where Rick is alone at the end of this maze.
+Then there's this beat where Rick is alone at the end of this maze.
 It's a silent panel, and you just see how sad and like, existentially alone Rick is.
-That hit me in the gut, and I said, “Okay, that’s what I'm going for.
+That hit me in the gut, and I said, "Okay, that's what I'm going for.
 That's the thing I want to keep.
-Everything else can be drawn from whatever situations I or my 8-year-old can come up with.”
+Everything else can be drawn from whatever situations I or my 8-year-old can come up with."In September 2021, Christopher Lloyd and Jaeden Martell respectively portrayed the Rick Sanchez and Morty Smith of Dimension C-132 in one of a series of three promotional interstitials, directed by Paul B. Cummings.
+Several Mortys inspired by Dune-based third chapter of Head-Space (and HeRicktics of Rick) were made available as playable characters in updates to the free-to-play role-playing video game Pocket Mortys.